playermissile/scrolling_tutorial/index.rst

            .byte $2
            .byte $41,<dlist_course_mode4,>dlist_course_mode4 ; JVB ends display list

-Notice the first line of the mode 2 region at the bottom seems to be missing!
+So what is the mystery of the (mostly) missing mode 2 line at the bottom?
-Actually, it is still there, or more correctly: one scan line of it is still there.

 ANTIC uses the first scan line that doesn't have the vertical scrolling bit set as a sort-of *buffer zone* to the scrolling region.

 Here's the same example, except the ``VSCROL`` register is set to 4: